dtnguyen22/node-app-deploy/README.md

 # node-app-deploy

-This repo contains argoCD config for deploying node-app using kubernetes
+This repo contains argoCD config for deploying node-app using kubernetes test